aaron9000/c-game-resources/README.md

 # ⚡ C Game Resources

-Helpful resources for anyone writing games in the C language.
+A collection of helpful resources for writing games in C and OpenGL.

 #### 💻 Dev Environment
  - [GLFW](https://github.com/glfw/glfw)